alfiedotwtf/AABillFAQ/README.md

 * If served with a TCN, TAR or TAN, how long do we have do comply?

 * Does the execution of a TCN count as forced labour/slavery?

+* who can be targeted to implement a TCN?
+And individual?
+A company?
+Both?
+Can an employee be targeted without their employer being told?

+* what secrecy/non disclosure provisions are provided for in a TCN?
+What are the consequences of breaking same?

+* what mechanisms exist for disputing a TCN, both when it is declared and in the event that the judge/expert opinion is wrong?

+* is there a fixed period after which TCN changes can be rolled back?
+Or must they be permanent or exist until specifically revoked

+* what happens when a TCN change is inadvertently altered or has a bug introduced or introduces a bug?
+Who pays any business costs due to the bug?

+* Are there punishments here?

+* must a TCN be specific in its target(s)?
+It seems vastly different asking for a generic all user change vs something that would target one individual

+* will historical TCNs be disclosed?
+Post facto review is standard in the industry, especially when things aren't 100% successful.